daveB1978/PREPAIR/README.md

 Results will be in the output directory PREPAIR/ inside the input directory where the physiological PREPAIR-magnitude and PREPAIR-phase time-series will be written (time_mag.mat and time_phase.mat, resp.), as well as the selected physiological time-series (time_PREPAIR.mat), the corrected magnitude image (ima_corr.nii), and t-statistics (t_PREPAIR_r.nii for respiration and t_PREPAIR_c.nii for cardiac)

 ### Example: PREPAIR_demo1.m
 In this example, PREPAIR will only compute the physiological noise time-series with the magnitude and phase and compare their spectrogram to that obtained with the PMU.
-Plots and the PMU physiological time series are included in that folder for comparisonare in the folder demodata1.
+Plots and the PMU physiological time series are included for comparison in the folder demodata1.

 To reproduce the plot below, please download the magnitude, mask and phase files of subject S10TR700MB8 in the 3TWB_1 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HWHOAR).
 In this spectrogram, the cardiac fundamental frequency is at ~0.6 Hz,and correctly identified by PREPAIR-magnitude.